barumau/pandunia/english/english-pandunia.md

 wet (damp, moist) - shipi
 wet (dampen, moisten) - shipa
 what kind of? - ke yang
-what thing? - ke shei
+what thing? - ke she
 what? - ke
 wheat - ganum
 wheel - chakre
 when? - ke sate
-where - ya ke
+where - an ke
 which (who, that) - de
 whisky (whiskey) - viske
 white - baki